michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-07-16-net-sorting-part3.md

  ManagedSort |    10000 | 305,439.37 ns
 {% endhighlight %}

-This test is definitelly not perfect but it still shows 4-5x difference in favour on native unamanged code.
+This test is definitely not perfect but it still shows a 4-5x difference in favour of a native unmanaged code.
 Perfectly written and manually tuned native code will be faster, that is the case with `TrySZSort`.
 Managed code hides manual memory handling, providing simplicity and security.
-It helps comoditiaze our work as it is cheaper to write software.
-But like every abstraction there is a price to pay.
+It helps commoditize work as it is cheaper to write software.
+But like every abstraction, there is a price to pay.
 We give up some control and flexibility to `optimize` the code by ourselves.
-The impact of that choice depends on the workloads, as in typical line of business app you might not have to worry about performance price.
+The impact of that choice depends on the workloads, as in a typical line of a business app you might not have to worry about performance price.
 Even if you have to, you optimize the bottlenecks, not the whole system. `Sorting` is a specialized problem to solve and gains a lot from native code optimizations.

 ## Calling unmanaged code